m4drat/memplusplus/README.md

     ...

-    // collect all garbage + compact memory (can be called manually) GC::GetInstance().Collect();
+    // collect all garbage + compact memory (should be called manually) GC::GetInstance().Collect();
     ```